radiantearth/geo-ml-model-catalog/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in the Python package
+about: Report a bug/inconsistency in the spec
 title: "[TITLE]"
 labels: bug
 assignees: duckontheweb